wmatthew/hendecagon/ruby/README.txt

 --------------------------------------------------------------------------------
 Technical Notes
-Note that these scripts are meant to quickly give the accurate answers to game design questions, not scale up billions of times or guarantee speedy performace.
+Note that these scripts are meant to quickly give the accurate answers to game design questions.
+At times, performance and space have been sacrificed in favor of simplicity.

 Everything should work out of the box; there are no external libraries or environment modifications needed.
 All scripts were tested with this version